ceph/ceph/doc/architecture.rst

 Mapping objects to placement groups instead of directly to OSDs creates a layer of indirection between the OSD and the client.
-The cluster must be able to grow (or shrink) and rebalance data dynamically.
-If the client "knew" which OSD had the data, that would create a tight coupling between the client and the OSD.
-Instead, the CRUSH algorithm maps the data to a placement group and then maps the placement group to one or more OSDs.
+The cluster must be able to grow (or shrink) and rebalance where it stores objects dynamically.
+If the client "knew" which OSD had which object, that would create a tight coupling between the client and the OSD.
+Instead, the CRUSH algorithm maps each objecct to a placement group and then maps each placement group to one or more OSDs.
 This layer of indirection allows Ceph to rebalance dynamically when new OSDs come online.

-With a copy of the cluster map and the CRUSH algorithm, the client can compute exactly which OSD to use when reading or writing a particular piece of data.
+With a copy of the cluster map and the CRUSH algorithm, the client can compute exactly which OSD to use when reading or writing a particular object.

-In a typical write scenario, a client uses the CRUSH algorithm to compute where to store data, maps the data to a placement group, then looks at the CRUSH map to identify the primary OSD for the placement group.
-Clients write data to the identified placement group in the primary OSD.
-Then, the primary OSD with its own copy of the CRUSH map identifies the secondary and tertiary OSDs for replication purposes, and replicates the data to the appropriate placement groups in the secondary and tertiary OSDs (as many OSDs as additional replicas), and responds to the client once it has confirmed the data was stored successfully.
+In a typical write scenario, a client uses the CRUSH algorithm to compute where to store an object, maps the object to a placement group, then looks at the CRUSH map to identify the primary OSD for the placement group.
+The client writes the object to the identified placement group in the primary OSD.
+Then, the primary OSD with its own copy of the CRUSH map identifies the secondary and tertiary OSDs for replication purposes, and replicates the object to the appropriate placement groups in the secondary and tertiary OSDs (as many OSDs as additional replicas), and responds to the client once it has confirmed the object was stored successfully.

 .. ditaa:: +--------+     Write      +--------------+    Replica 1     +----------------+
            | Client |*-------------->| Primary OSD  |*---------------->| Secondary OSD  |